bw67-git/gpt-memory-service/README.md

 * Save session snapshots
 * Maintain user profile state

-The CustomGPT Action must point to a **publicly accessible URL** for this service.
+The CustomGPT Action must point to a **stable HTTPS URL** for this service.

 ---